soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3EÜ1_Domänenontologie-Diagramm_en.md

 The previous questions have clarified which central concepts of the example domain are relevant and how they can be classified from a domain-specific perspective.

-The next step is no longer about recognizing or naming these central concepts, but about transforming this selection into a **formalized path structure**:
+The next step is no longer about recognizing or naming these central concepts, but about transforming this selection into a **formalised path structure**:

 - How are the central concepts linked to one another in a semantically correct way?
 - How does this result in a formalized path structure that can be used in the form of **paths and path groups in the WissKI Pathbuilder**?